jaragont/orchestration-workshop/_pages/0-environment-setup.md

 ## Creating your Project

-Throughout this workshop, we'll be using an example project `Marketplace` (TODO: insert link).
+Throughout this workshop, we'll be using an [example project `Marketplace`](https://github.com/rhythm-patel/sqlalchemy-workshop).
 It is a simple micro-service that manages a `postgres` database of orders and customers.
 The micro-service currently uses raw SQL to manage the database, we'll be incrementally working on it to replace the raw SQL with SQLAlchemy, make use of ORMs and optimise our access patterns.